 If a client wants you full-time, on fixed hours, reporting to its manager, using its systems and equipment, working only for them, and performing the same work as employees, treat that as a classification red flag.
 A services agreement cannot override the practical reality of the work.

-Côte d’Ivoire’s Labour Code applies to employment relationships performed in Côte d’Ivoire, including certain occasional execution of foreign employment contracts in the country.
+Côte d’Ivoire’s Labour Code, the main employment-law statute, applies to employment relationships performed in Côte d’Ivoire, including certain occasional execution of foreign employment contracts in the country.
 The Labour Code definition of an employment contract focuses on a person placing professional activity under the direction and authority of another person in return for remuneration.
 That direction-and-authority concept is the core risk for freelancer relationships.

 Misclassification risk rises when a freelancer has one full-time client, follows fixed employee-style hours, reports to a manager day to day, uses client equipment, is integrated into employee teams, cannot subcontract or refuse work, lacks commercial risk, and is paid like payroll without payroll treatment.
 That can create labour, tax, CNPS, termination, leave, and benefit exposure for the client and uncertainty for the freelancer.